Julie discusses spring cleaning and other topics with Holly Tanner on WGXC.

 How to identify is your clutter is affecting your life negatively.

-Call it what you like, cluttering, being a pack rack, a finder/ keeper, messy, or disorganized, some people like to refer to themselves as clutter bugs Read more
+Call it what you like, cluttering, being a pack rack, a finder/ keeper, messy, or disorganized, some people like to refer to themselves as clutter bugs and others are shocked to think that they are considered clutter bugs, they just have a lot of stuff and there’s nothing wrong with that, right?
+Read more

 The relationship between depression and clutter can be extremely close.
 Professional Organizer Julie Ulmer tells us why these two can be linked and how to help overcome the relationship.